 16-18 year olds

-We offer free tuition and exam fees for full-time courses if you are aged between 16 and 18 on August 31 (of the year you start your course), and you meet the Skills Funding Agency (SFA) and Education Funding Agency (EFA) eligibility criteria (UK or qualifying EU resident) and are a home learner.
+We offer free tuition and exam fees for full-time courses if you are aged between 16 and 18 on August 31 (of the year you start your course), and you meet the Skills Funding Agency (SFA) and Education Funding Agency (EFA) eligibility criteria (UK or qualifying EU resident) and are a home student.

 How do I pay my fees?